The smart way to write brand goals for your business

 Align your goals with brand strategy statements.

 Make sure that you have a plan to achieve your goals.
 You must consider what steps you need to take to reach your goal.
 It is easy to forget these steps once you have set your goal.
-Make sure you have a clear idea of what needs to happen next.
+Could you make sure you have a clear idea of what needs to happen next?

-Below, you will see how we write our brand strategy statements that you can use to run your brand.
+Below, you will see how we write our brand strategy statements, which you can use to run your brand.
 We use the A + B + C + D approach.
-Essentially, the brand strategy statement should be made up of the strategic program (A), focused opportunity (B), market impact (C), and performance result (D).
-When writing goals, focus on the C and the D. Namely, the market impact and performance result.
+Essentially, the brand strategy statement should consist of the strategic program (A), focused opportunity (B), market impact (C), and performance result (D).
+When writing goals, focus on the C and the D, specifically the market impact and performance result.

 To illustrate, click on the chart above to zoom in.